fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/New-AzureSqlDatabaseServerFirewallRule.md

 PS C:\>New-AzureSqlDatabaseServerFirewallRule -ServerName "lpqd0zbr8y" -AllowAllAzureServices -RuleName "AzureConnections"
 ```

-This command creates a firewall rule named AzureConnections on the server named lpqd0zbr8y that allows azure_2 connections.
+This command creates a firewall rule named AzureConnections on the server named lpqd0zbr8y that allows Azure connections.

 ### Example 3: Create a rule that allows all Azure services that uses the default name Create a rule that allows all Azure services that uses the default name
 ```
 PS C:\>New-AzureSqlDatabaseServerFirewallRule -ServerName "lpqd0zbr8y" -AllowAllAzureServices
 ```

-This command creates a firewall rule on the specified server named lpqd0zbr8y that allows azure_2 connections.
+This command creates a firewall rule on the specified server named lpqd0zbr8y that allows Azure connections.
 The command assigns the default rule name AllowAllAzureServices.

 ## PARAMETERS